xclud/dart_download/README.md

 - Web
 - Windows

-There are a few caveats about this function:
+There are a few caveats about this package:
 - On the web it caches the contents in a [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob) and eventually saves the file in browser's default location.
 - On desktop it saves the file in absolute or relative path.
 - On mobile it saves the file in absolute or relative path, but we should ask/ensure if the app has the required permissions.